REIGN OF THE SUPERMEN!

 I've been building the perfect beast that is my CGC Death and Return of Superman set, going on 12 years now.
-This set is composed of many sets within, including the "Doomsday!" and "Reign of the Supermen!" storylines, as well as all the multiple printings of various issues, platinum editions (Superman #75, Adventures of Superman #500), and various Collector's Editions.
+My set is an assemblage of subsets, including the "Doomsday!" and "Reign of the Supermen!" chapters, along with all the multiple printings of the various issues, Platinum Editions (Superman #75, Adventures of Superman #500), and Collector's Editions.

-Another such subset, or beast, is the "Funeral for a Fried" storyline, nine books that tell the story of a world with
+Another subset, or beast, is the "Funeral for a Fried" chapter, a collection of nine books that tell the story of a world without

 My journey into this wonderful hobby began in early 1994, when I found The Death of Superman graphic novel at Kroger, I was 11 years old then.
 The graphic novel collected the seven issue storyline "Doomsday!", the comic book colors inside hooked me.
 I had heard of this “event” but I was so late to the party that it was over.
 The Death and Return of Superman story arc was a trilogy of storylines; "Doomsday!", "Funeral for a Friend" and "Reign of the Supermen!", all ancient history by '94.
 After I